jessereyj/reactive-gateway-cache/README.md

 ---

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE.txt).
+This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code with proper attribution.
-Contact: jessereyj@linux.com

----

-> **Disclaimer**
+See the [LICENSE](LICENSE) file for details.

+## ⚠️ Disclaimer
+This is a **personal project** created independently outside of my employment.
-> This project is a personal initiative and does not represent the views, technologies, or intellectual property of any company or organization.
-All code is original and developed independently by Jesserey.
+It is **not a product of any organization**, nor does it represent the views, technologies, or intellectual property of any organization.
+All code is released openly under the chosen license.